flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-30-qq/index.md

       readings, this number may be further revised.
     _key: card-1-42d91ae8-7bd3-4841-8659-2d876da86729
   - order: 1
-    body: "> “The whole city is in flames, and the stuff is falling out of the sky.
+    body: "“The whole city is in flames, and the stuff is falling out of the sky.
 I want to call it a\x18Silent Night,’ but that’s not it.
-This is spooky.”  \n  \n  \n  \nChristine Shields on a raging wildfire near Redding, California and how the scene reminded her of a horror or science fiction film.
+This is spooky.”  \n  \n  \nChristine Shields on a raging wildfire near Redding, California and how the scene reminded her of a horror or science fiction film.
 Her mother died in the blaze.
 More than a dozen wildfires are burning in California, prompting the President to sign an emergency declaration for federal help."
     _key: card-2-90041ced-5710-4468-94ae-e8121886beea
   - order: 2
     body: >-
-      > ‘The Hollywood Walk of Fame is an institution celebrating the positive contributions of the inductees….
+      "The Hollywood Walk of Fame is an institution celebrating the positive contributions of the inductees….
 Our democracy is based on respect for the law.
-People can make a difference by voting and not destroying public property.’
+People can make a difference by voting and not destroying public property."

       Leron Gubler, President/CEO of the Hollywood Chamber of Commerce, on the chamber's decision to repair (not remove) the star honoring Donald Trump